SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/gorek.md

 ##### Overwhelm

-**Effect:** Once per turn, when Gorek force moves a target or shifts into a square adjacent to a creature or object, he can make a free strike against them.
+Once per turn, when Gorek force moves a target or shifts into a square adjacent to a creature or object, he can make a free strike against them.

 ##### Great Fortitude

-**Effect:** Gorek can’t be weakened.
+Gorek can’t be weakened.

 ##### Rivalry

-**Effect:** Gorek selects one creature within line of effect at the start of an encounter.
+Gorek selects one creature within line of effect at the start of an encounter.
 Both Gorek and the creature can add a 1d3 to all power rolls made against each other.

 ---